 - Wayfinding signs will increase users' comfort and accessibility to the bicycle network. - Signage can serve both wayfinding and safety purposes including: - Helping to familiarize users with the bicycle network - Helping users identify the best routes to destinations - Helping to address misconceptions about time and distance - Helping overcome a "barrier to entry" for people who are not frequent bicyclists (e.g., "interested but concerned" bicyclists)

-- (A) Confirmation signs indicate to bicyclists that they are on a designated bikeway.
-Make motorists aware of the bicvcle route.
-Can include destinations and distance/time but do not include arrows.
+- Confirmation signs indicate to bicyclists that they are on a designated bikeway.